December 6, 2022

 For example, California requires that you submit your FAFSA a full 6 months before the school year to be eligible for state financial aid programs.

 Some states may not have hard deadlines, but they do have a limited amount of money to give away.
+That means there may be a priority deadline where you have a better chance of getting aid if you file early.
 So if you wait until the last minute to file, you might not receive any state aid.

 What happens if you miss the FAFSA deadline?

-The years before and during college are a busy time in your life, and it’s natural for things to occasionally fall through the cracks.
+The years before and during college are a busy time in your life, and it’s natural for things to fall through the cracks occasionally.
 Unfortunately, failing to complete your FAFSA by the deadline comes with serious consequences.

-If you don’t complete your FAFSA by the federal deadline of June 30, you take yourself out of the running for all federal financial aid opportunities that year.
+If you don’t complete your FAFSA by the federal deadline of June 30, you take yourself out of the running for all federal financial aid opportunities, such as federal student loans, that year.

-And while you might still be eligible for some aid through your state government or the school you’re attending, it probably won’t be enough to fully fund your educational costs for the year.
+And while you might still be eligible for some aid through your state government or the school you’re attending, it probably won’t be enough to fund your educational costs for the year fully.

 If you’ve missed your deadline, contact the financial aid administrator for your state and the school you’re attending.
 They might have some remaining aid for latecomers.
-Unfortunately, you won't be able to submit your federal form after the deadline.
+Unfortunately, you won't be able to submit your federal form to receive federal loans and grants after the deadline.